Being a caregiver or family member of a man with prostate cancer may mean that your life will change alongside of his, in both big and small ways.

 Sometimes, during the recovery period or even for a while afterwards, a man diagnosed with prostate cancer may not be capable of the same physical activities that he was capable of before.
 You or your friends and family may have to take on some of his share of household tasks and chores and have him take on the less intensive tasks.

-Erectile dysfunction is one of the most common side effects of prostate cancer treatment.
+Erectile dysfunction (ED) is one of the most common side effects of prostate cancer treatment.
 This can be hard on both the man and his intimate partner.
-See our tips on talking to your partner about erectile dysfunction.
+See our tips on talking to your partner about ED.

-There are a few ways to manage erectile dysfunction through options such as pills, injections, and the like.
+There are a few ways to manage ED through options such as pills, injections, and the like.
 If none of those are appealing, another option is to change how you approach intimacy as a couple.

 One inevitable and permanent consequence of prostate removal is infertility.
 This may impact your plans to grow or start your family together.
 For some ideas on how to get around this side effect, see our infertility page.